chrishoward-au/Architect/README.txt

 As per Headway licencing

 = Support =
+Support for the beta version is available at: [Architect Beta Forum](https://muut.com/pizazzwp#!/architect)

-If you require support, please sen an email to support@pizazzwp.com or access the support form in WP Admin> PizazzWP > About & Support
+For all other Pizazz support, please send an email to support@pizazzwp.com or access the support form in WP Admin> PizazzWP > About & Support

 = Known issues =
+This is BETA software.
+So there are many!

 == Screenshots ==
 1. Architect Panel Designer